-I have found that 8 Ounce fishing sinkers are the optimum weight for slinging up into the trees.
-They are light enough to throw and have enough weight to fall down through the branches easily once they have flown over your target branch.
-It they get hung up part way down, the Arctic Orange paint job makes locating them easy.
+On Launching: I have found that 8 Ounce fishing sinkers are the optimum weight for slinging up into the trees.
+They are light enough to throw but have enough weight to fall down through the branches easily once they have flown over your target branch.
+If they get hung up part way down, the Arctic Orange paint job makes locating them easy (or just use a partially-filled canteen; run what you brung).
 When slinging, wear gloves – nylon line makes nasty “rope burns”!

 Above – The Assistant Radioman helping to set up the PRC-74 dipole fixture with built-in balanced feedline.

 “Teamwork is essential – It gives them someone ELSE to shoot at”

 Here’s the PRC-74 dipole spindle assembly with transmission line and legs for 80 meters CW:

 I can “sling” a wire up well over 20 meters into a tree usually with just 1 or 2 attempts.
 It takes a little practice but is easily mastered.
 For launching a temporary field antenna forget the bow & arrows, compressed air mortars, fishing rods, drones etc. (However their complexity may make sense for a very high or semi-permanent or one-time installation – they may also be more fun!)